KenKundert/sshconfig/README.rst

 Ports
 '''''

+The default SSH port is 22.
+However, many ISPs block port 22.
+For examples, your employer may block port 22 to discourage the use of SSH, which makes them nervous.
+Coffee shops also have a habit of blocking port 22.
+To work around these blocks, it is useful to configure SSH to respond to other ports.
+However, if port 22 is blocked, there is a good chance other ports are blocked as well.
+For example, one company I was associated with blocked all but ports 80, 443, and 554 (http, https, and real-time streaming protcol) (554 was used by the RealPlayer, which was once heavily used but no longer, so port 554 traffic is no longer allowed through).
+A coffee shop I visited blocked everything but ports 80 and 443.
+Finally, while it is rare to find port 80 blocked, it is common for the ISP to pass all port 80 traffic through a transparent http proxy.
+This would prevent prevent port 80 from being used by SSH.
+So, if at a very minimum, if you are going to support multiple SSH ports, you should try to include port 443 in your list.

 If a host is capable of accepting connections on more than one port, you should use the choose() method of the ports object to select the appropriate port.